Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Models of Equivocation

 Therefore, for message and state-equivocation to be equivalent, we cannot support all composition constraints.
 However, we can support free compositions (as a special case of fixed-set equivocation).
 We will also examine the case of weight-limited equivocation in the next section.

-\begin{theorem} For any fixed-set of equivocators, \begin{enumerate} \item The trace reduct of a valid trace of the state-equivocation model is a valid trace for the message-equivocation model (\coqref{VLSM.Core.Equivocators.Composition.LimitedEquivocation.FixedEquivocation}{fixed_equivocators_vlsm_projection}). \item Under \fullNode\ for each component, each valid trace for the message-equivocation model can be ``lifted'' to a valid trace for the state-equivocation model such that its trace reduct is the original trace (\coqref{VLSM.Core.Equivocators.Composition.LimitedEquivocation.FixedEquivocationSimulation}{fixed_equivocators_finite_valid_trace_init_to_rev}). \end{enumerate} \end{theorem}
+\begin{theorem} For any fixed-set of equivocators, \begin{enumerate} \item The trace reduct of a valid trace of the state equivocation model is a valid trace for the message equivocation model (\coqref{VLSM.Core.Equivocators.FixedEquivocation}{fixed_equivocators_vlsm_projection}). \item Under \fullNode\ for each component, each valid trace for the message equivocation model can be ``lifted'' to a valid trace for the state equivocation model such that its trace reduct is the original trace (\coqref{VLSM.Core.Equivocators.FixedEquivocationSimulation}{fixed_equivocators_finite_valid_trace_init_to_rev}). \end{enumerate} \end{theorem}